-On the last track, we discussed three concepts that focus on the HIPAA guidelines related to minors.
+In the last section, we discussed three concepts that focus on the HIPAA guidelines related to minors.
 These three concepts related to HIPAA guidelines on minors include: autonomy; State Law vs. HIPAA; and exemptions.

-On this track, we will examine three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
+In this section, we will examine three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
 These risks for boundary breaking due to the sharing of HIPAA approved information on the internet include: nationwide database; hackers; and errors in correspondence.

 The first risk posed by the internet to ethical boundaries is a nationwide database.
 This database requires the entry of personal and private information which can be accessed by government agencies, bureaucrats, pharmaceutical companies, private insurance companies, police agencies, foreign government officials and others without the authorization of the client and sometimes despite a client’s objections.